 Understand the five components of CHIPS and why each one matters for faithful political thinking.

 Bring a real political situation.
-Walk through Christ → Heart → In → Political → Situations step by step.
+Walk through Christ → Heart → In → Political → Situationally step by step.

 Act from conviction rather than reaction.
 Submit your analysis.
 Connect with a community doing the same work.